jina-ai/jina/docs/chapters/remote/jinad.md

 One common use case in production is running the whole Flow on the remote with pods distributed on different machines.
 In this case, the very first thing is to ensure all the remote machines have `jinad` running properly.
 We will see how to create a remote Flow from the local machine.

 #### 1. Create a Flow
 As `jinad` hosts a service on the remote, we can use the `jinad` API `/flow/yaml` to create a Flow via uploading a Flow configuration yaml file.
-Please refere to the full  [API specifications](https://api.jina.ai/daemon/) for more details.
+Please refer to the full  [API specifications](https://api.jina.ai/daemon/) for more details.

 ```python
 import requests